Psychology 497 Fieldwork

 Resources for Finding a Fieldwork Site

-Locating a fieldwork site usually takes several weeks and may require training or a background check.
-Students should begin searching for a fieldwork site the quarter before enrolling in Psych 497.
+Locating a fieldwork site will take several weeks and may require training or a background check.
+Students should begin searching for a fieldwork site at least the quarter before enrolling in Psych 497.

-• Search organizations on the Fieldwork Opportunities site .
-These are sites where past psychology students have worked and is a good starting point.
+1. Search the Fieldwork Opportunities site .
 You do not need to select a site from this list.

-• Look for internships on Handshake (a list maintained by the UW Career & Internship Center ) or at the United Way of King County or Volunteer Match or Idealist.
+2. Look on Handshake (a list maintained by the UW Career & Internship Center ) or the United Way of King County or Volunteer Match or Idealist.

-• Talk with your friends, family, & relatives.
-Often students have found positions by using their personal connections.
+4. Talk with your friends, family, & relatives.
+Students find positions by using their personal connections.

-• International F-1 students review the Curricular Practical Training (CPT) on the International Student Service (ISS) website before searching for a fieldwork site.
+Review the Curricular Practical Training (CPT) on the International Student Service (ISS) website before searching for a fieldwork site.
 International students need to be enrolled in 497 prior to submitting the CPT.
-CPT processing will take a minimum of 2 weeks.
-International students may not start their experience until the CPT request is fully approved.
+CPT can take a minimum of 2 weeks for ISS to process.
+International students cannot start their experience until the CPT request is fully approved.

 Overview of Psych 497